Probe method and a Carleman function: Introduction

-After his work for almost ten years nobody mentioned the {\it reconstruction formula} of unknown inclusions.
-However, finding such a formula is a natural attempt in studying inverse problems.
-So the author was wondering why people after him did not immediately start their study with seeking such a possibility.
-However, the fact is: after ten years in \cite{Ik1} the author found the {\it full }reconstruction formula of unknown inclusions in a conductive medium with a constant conductivity.
-The author named the method developed therein as the {\it probe method}.
-It is based on the existence of a special sequence of harmonic functions which is called a {\it needle sequence} and plays a role of a {\it probe needle}.
+This paper is concerned with the foundation of the probe method.
+The method applied to inclusions in a medium with {\it constant} conductivity is based on the existence of a special sequence of harmonic functions which is called a {\it needle sequence} and plays a role of a {\it probe needle}.
+The sequence blows up on a special curve which is called a {\it needle} and connects a given point inside the domain with a point on the boundary of the domain and is convergent locally outside the curve.
 The {\it existence} has been {\it ensured} by using the Runge approximation property which can be proved by showing the denseness of the ranges of infinitely many linear integral operators.
-Therefore the construction of the needle sequence is not explicit.
+Therefore, the construction of the needle sequence is not explicit and this makes us difficult to understand theoretically the {\it point wise behaviour} of the needle sequence on the needle.

-Succeeding to the probe method, the author introduced another method which he calls the {\it enclosure method} \cite{Ik2}.
-This method gave us a different way of using the exponential solutions for elliptic equations from Calder\'on 's way \cite{C} and yielded an explicit extraction formula of the {\it convex hull} of the unknown inclusions.
-This opened Pandora's box since if one replaces the exponential solutions with any other solutions having a similar property, then one can get several information about unknown inclusions.
-The paper \cite{Ik9} is just a result in which, solutions coming from Mittag-Leffler's function

-instead of the exponential solutions were employed.
-The result yielded more than the convex hull and the numerical implementation has been done in \cite{ISS}.
-However, this result is restricted to the two dimensional case.